 American Heritage Girls is the premier national character development organization for young women that embraces Christian values and encourages family involvement.
 In this process, girls live by a promise to be compassionate, helpful, honest, loyal, perseverant, pure, resourceful, respectful, responsible and reverent.
 The troop helps them by planning activities centered on the six frontiers of skill: Heritage, Family Living, Arts, Outdoor Skills, Personal Well-being, and Science and Technology.
 More information about American Heritage Girls can be found at www.americanheritagegirls.com.

-Troop WV0082 meets three times per month on Monday evenings at 7:00 pm.
-Leader meetings and/or Religious emblem meetings take place on the remaining Monday.
-The troop has Catholic emphasis; however, we are open to any girl ages 5 to 18.
+Troop WV0082 meets every Monday evening at 7:00 pm.
+The troop is open to any girl ages 5 to 17.